Skip to main content

 • Health and illness, including height and weight, and whether pregnant

-Interviews may be observed or recorded solely for training and monitoring purposes by research team members from Kantar Public, from Beaufort Research, and/or from Welsh Government.
+Interviews may be observed or recorded solely for training and monitoring purposes by research team members from Verian, from Beaufort Research, and/or from Welsh Government.
+Verian and Beaufort Research may make brief follow-up phone calls to a small proportion of respondents to verify that the interview was conducted correctly.
+Respondents may choose to opt out of receiving a quality check phone call.

 Survey respondents are offered a voucher as a thank-you for taking part in the survey.
-If you choose for the voucher to be sent to you by email, then this will be sent out by Kantar Public or Beaufort Research.
-If you would like a postal voucher, then Kantar Public and Beaufort Research will record your details and pass your name and postal address securely to Greens Digital, who send out the vouchers.
+If you choose for the voucher to be sent to you by email, then this will be sent out by Verian.
+If you would like a postal voucher, then Verian and Beaufort Research will record your details and pass your name and postal address securely to Greens Digital, who send out the vouchers.
 Greens Digital will only use your details to send you the voucher and will not share your details with anyone else.
 They will securely delete your details within one month of issuing the voucher.
 Greens Digital will hold your information securely.

-If you raise a query or complaint and provide personal data requesting a response, the researcher will forward the request only to the relevant official and subsequently delete it.
+If you raise a query or complaint through Verian or Beaufort Research and provide personal data requesting a response, the researcher will forward the request only to the relevant official and subsequently delete it within one year of being resolved.
 Any queries or complaints will not form part of the research data at any point.
+If you raise a complaint directly with Welsh Government, any personal information you provide in relation to the complaint will be handled as described in the Welsh Government privacy notice.

 What is the lawful basis for using your information?

-The lawful basis for processing information in this data collection exercise is our public task; that is, exercising our official authority to undertake the core role and functions of the Welsh Government.
+The lawful basis for processing National Survey information is our public task; that is, our official authority to undertake the core role and functions of the Welsh Government.
 Some of the information we collect on the survey is called ‘special category data’ (information about ethnicity, religion, sexual orientation and health) and the lawful basis for processing this information is that it is for statistical or research purposes.

-• to find out how satisfied people are with their local area, and about issues in their local area;
+• how satisfied people are with their local area, and about issues in their local area;

-• to look at how we can help people who are not using the internet to get access and to feel confident using it; and
+• how we can help people who are not using the internet to get access and to feel confident using it; and

-• to check whether people find it easy to make appointments at the GP surgery, and if not then what particular barriers we need to tackle.
+• whether people find it easy to make appointments at the GP surgery, and if not then what particular barriers we need to tackle.

 How secure is your personal data?

-Personal information provided to Kantar Public and Beaufort Research is always stored on a secure server.
+Personal information provided to Verian and Beaufort Research is always stored on a secure server.
 The data can only be accessed by a limited number of researchers working on this project.
-Kantar Public and Beaufort Research will only use this data for research purposes.
-Kantar Public is accredited as meeting ISO27001 and conducts external penetration testing and Beaufort Research is accredited as meeting Cyber Essentials Plus standards.
+Verian and Beaufort Research will only use this data for research purposes.
+Verian is accredited as meeting ISO27001 and conducts external penetration testing and Beaufort Research is accredited as meeting Cyber Essentials Plus standards.

-Kantar Public subcontract some data processing and preparation to a separate company, BMR.
+Verian subcontract some data processing and preparation to a separate company, BMR.
 Your personal data, with name and contact information removed, may be processed by BMR.
-BMR will work within Kantar Public’s secure virtual environment, so that no data will be transferred to BMR.
-BMR’s systems and devices are required to meet high standards of data security.
+BMR will work within Verian’s secure virtual environment, so that no data will be transferred to BMR.

-Kantar Public, Beaufort Research, BMR, and Greens Digital have procedures to deal with any suspected data security breaches.
-If a suspected breach occurs that affects your information, Kantar Public or Beaufort Research will report this to the Welsh Government who will notify you and any applicable regulator where we are legally required to do so.
+Verian, Beaufort Research, BMR, and Greens Digital have procedures to deal with any suspected data security breaches.
+If a suspected breach occurs that affects your information, Verian or Beaufort Research will report this to the Welsh Government who will notify you and any applicable regulator where we are legally required to do so.

 Any personal data provided to Welsh Government is held on secure servers, and for this project a folder has been created that has access restricted only to the National Survey research team.
-The information collected will only be used to check how the survey is working, not to draw conclusions about individual people.
+Your contact details and any other directly identifiable data you provide will be stored in this restricted folder, separately from the survey datasets.
+The information collected will only be used for research purposes and to draw conclusions about the general population, not at the level of individual people.

-If the survey test results are reported on, this would be in an anonymised form.
-Reports would not contain any information that makes individuals identifiable.
-Reports would be published at https://www.gov.wales/national-survey-wales
+The survey results are reported on in an anonymised form.
+Reports will not contain any information that makes individuals identifiable.
+Reports are published at www.gov.wales/national-survey-wales

 How long do we keep your personal data?